MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/inspections-customer-assets.md

 A new inspection instance can be created and an inspection template can be assigned to it.
 After saving, the inspection responses can be entered and saved.
 Upon selecting **Mark Complete** from the ribbon, the inspection becomes read-only and no more responses can be entered or edited.

-From the Field Service mobile app, the frontline worker can also go the asset and perform ad hoc inspections in the same way.
+From the Field Service mobile app, the frontline worker can also go the asset and perform impromptu inspections in the same way.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]